 Hamlet 4 will be established including the residential areas and the Hamlet Common.
 Links from the hamlet to the surrounding bushlands will be made and the local road system will connect to that of Hamlet 3 across the bush corridor to the East and to Montefiore Parkway to the North.
-The exact number of dwellings is still to be confirmed, but will not exceed 160.
+The number of dwellings will not exceed 144.
 No commercial space is included in this precinct.